Feedback Matters: Augmenting Autonomous Dissection with Visual and Topological Feedback: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we introduce a feedback-enabled framework for autonomous tissue dissection.
-This framework is designed to reason about and localize topological changes after a cut has been made, providing corrective, actionable feedback to the autonomous agent to recover from erroneous dissections.
+This framework is designed to reason about and localize topological changes following each dissection action, providing corrective, actionable feedback to the autonomous agent to recover from erroneous dissections.
 To ensure the robustness of this feedback, we propose a novel dissection visibility and an optimal controller that guides the robot to maximize this visibility through active tissue manipulation.
 Through extensive experiments and detailed analysis of each component on both tissue phantoms and ex vivo animal tissues, we demonstrate the effectiveness of our method as a promising step toward robust dissection autonomy in surgery.

 The primary limitation of our framework is its focus on thin-shell tissues, as it models and tracks keypoints only on the tissue surface.
-However, many real-world surgical procedures require volumetric dissection.
-In future work, we seek to augment our feedback mechanism to handle these volumetric tissues.
+Consequently, the method may struggle to address occluded, partially folded, or volumetric tissues.
+However, recognizing that real-world surgical procedures predominantly require volumetric dissection, we seek to expand our feedback mechanism in future work to accommodate volumetric tissues.
+Furthermore, we intend to test the augmented framework on porcine tissue to establish its feasibility in realistic surgical settings.